-Under the Student Exchange and Visitor Program (SEVP), an applicant must provide evidence of sufficient funds to cover estimated tuition and living expenses while attending the university for an academic year.
+Under SEVP, an applicant must provide evidence of sufficient funds to cover estimated tuition and living expenses while attending the university for an academic year and thereafter.
 Students are registered a semester at a time.
 Therefore, international students must submit their semester's tuition and fee payment no later than 10 days prior to the start of a semester in order to participate in course(s).